giderk/giddy/content/TamarinGroupRepro_part1.md

 write.xlsx(comp2a,"grp.comp.xlsx") # write the data frame to a file
 ```
-## make the following manual corrections to the file that was just made
+### Make the following manual corrections to the file that was just made
 * before importing grp.comp.xlsx do the following
 * confirm that all 2009 records are removed
 * correct FC row 2010 to have 3 (GRC,GPG,GBR) adults, 2 P_females,